The Man Who Grew Too Much

-"The Man Who Grew Too Much" is the thirteenth episode of the twenty-fifth season of the American animated television series The Simpsons and the 543rd episode of the series.
+"The Man Who Grew Too Much" is the twelfth episode of the twenty-fifth season of the American animated television series The Simpsons and the 543rd episode of the series.
 It premiered on the Fox network in the United States on March 9, 2014.
 It was written by Jeff Westbrook and directed by Matthew Schofield.

 In the episode, Lisa discovers that Sideshow Bob has become the chief scientist of a massive chemical engineering company, but the two of them bond over their appreciation for high culture.
 Meanwhile, Marge ends up a church volunteer to help teenagers become abstinent.
 The episode serves as a stand-alone sequel to "The Bob Next Door".
 Kelsey Grammer and Marcia Wallace guest starred.
 The episode received positive reviews.

 Plot

 As Ms. Hoover's class watches a film that Lisa feels does not fit in the lesson plan, they are interrupted by students stampeding in the hallways because it is Taco Tuesday.
 Homer and his co-workers sneak into the school to take advantage of this day.
 Lisa observes Bart eating his sixth taco and the lunch lady retaining the salad for another meal.
 After Lisa questions whether the vegetables will rot or not, the lunch lady tells her that the veggies are genetically modified, so they will last.
 After reading about the side effects of eating genetically modified foods, Lisa presents her argument at the parent-teacher meeting at school.
 After watching a confusing video, Lisa runs off to do more research and discovers genetically modified foods can actually be a good thing, much to the surprise of her audience.
 A corporation takes interest in Lisa's initiative to drive genetically modified foods home, and introduces Lisa and her family to their chief scientist, which turns out to be Sideshow Bob.
 Bob recounts how he, driven by insanity in prison, became a test subject so that the monkeys would not be injured too much.
 Lisa connects with Bob through their mutual love of Walt Whitman, and Bob notes that Lisa was always the best family member out of the Simpson clan.
 The two begin to do scientific food experiments together, and find they enjoy each other's company.